nu11secur1ty/Linux_hardening_and_security/types/Linux Disk Caching_Performance/Linux Disk Caching & Performance.md

  nr_writeback_temp 0
 ```

-In this case here have 878 dirty pages waiting to be written to disk.
+In this case here we have a 878 dirty pages waiting to be written to disk.

 # Approach 1: Decreasing the Cache